 - If you’re house hunting, consider an SRP ENERGY STAR Home.

 While you’re doing your part to save energy and the environment, we’re working toward a cleaner energy mix.
-This includes reducing our coal generation and increasing our use of renewable energy.
-If you’re interested in learning more about SRP’s commitment to the environment, read our 2035 sustainability goals.
+This includes reducing our coal generation and increasing our use of renewable sources.